Solo Travel in Honduras

 Honduras is great for adventure too; hike in a cloud forest at Pico Bonito National Park or visit the manatees, go kayaking in the mangroves of Punta Izopo or visit Punta Sal a good spot to snorkel.
 Hand glide in the mountains or fly through the air on canopy zip-lines pr caving at Río Plátano Biosphere Reserve.

-Honduras is an unsafe country but if you want to travel here, stick to the tourist areas and avoid the main cities.
+Honduras can be an unsafe country so if you want to travel here stick to the tourist areas and avoid the main cities.

 Tours in Honduras

 If you are feeling apprehensive about travelling solo, sometimes taking a tour for part or all of your trip can give you the confidence you need before going it alone.
 G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 They offer multi-country tours combining Honduras with neighbouring countries.
 Take the 17 day Volcano Trail through Costa Rica, Honduras, Guatemala, Nicaragua and El Salvador or an epic 33 day Best of Central America adding Mexico and Belize to the Volcano Trail itinerary.
 I have personally used G Adventures and recommend them as a solo female friendly company.